Books by Vern Sheridan Poythress

 Appendix A: FALSE WORSHIP IN THE MODERN STATE

-State responsibilities concern offenses against human
+State responsibilities concern offenses against human beings, not offenses against God

 Is false worship an attack against the state?